qubic/integration/Partners/tx-based-use-case.md

 The following examples refer to the Qubic RPC V1 API and the [TS Library](https://github.com/qubic/ts-library)

-The TS Library uses a Webassembly for all cryptographical stuff.
+The TS Library uses a Webassembly for all the cryptographical stuff.

-For all the follwing examples the `baseUrl` is set to:
+For all the following examples the `baseUrl` is set to:
 ```js
 const baseUrl = 'https://testapi.qubic.org/v1';
 ```